-I previously discussed in another article, how to get more money after a car accident, (click here to see previous article) the issues with getting in an auto accident and how to get more money in your pockets.
-I also discussed how the settlement is commonly divided between the client, lawyer, and the treating doctors with each usually getting 1/3rdof the settlement.
-In this article I will discuss auto insurance policy limits for your injuries in Texas and how much you can get.
+I previously discussed in another article how to get more money after a car accident (click here to see the previous article) the issues with getting in an auto accident and how to get more money in your pockets.
+I also discussed how the settlement is commonly divided between the client, lawyer, and the treating doctors, with each usually getting 1/3rdof the settlement.
+This article will discuss auto insurance policy limits for your injuries in Texas and how much you can get.

 Policy limits for commercial vehicles:

-I will discuss policy limits for personal vehicles, which are much less than commercial vehicles, in the next section.
-However, for commercial vehicles the limits depend on the type of vehicle.
+In the next section, I will discuss policy limits for personal vehicles, much less than commercial vehicles.
+However, the limits depend on the type of vehicle for commercial vehicles.

-Texas requires a minimum $500,000.00 injury policy for any commercial vehiclesthat are used within Texas state lines.
+Texas requires a minimum $500,000.00 injury policy for any commercial vehicles used within Texas state lines.

 - $300,000 for trucks weighing less than 10,001 lbs. and transporting nonhazardous materials.